 Named Executive Officer Restricted Stock Value Number of Restricted Stock

-Wendy L. Simpson \$ 416,008 24,385
+Wendy L. Simpson \$ 953,100 30,000

-Pamela Shelley-Kessler 95,997 5,627
+Pamela Shelley-Kessler 193,797 6,100

-Clint B. Malin 63,003 3,693
+Clint B. Malin 193,797 6,100

-T. Andrew Stokes 56,008 3,283

-(8) Amount represents cash bonuses paid in 2010 but related to services provided in 2009.
+- (5) In December 2010, Ms. Shelley-Kessler and Messrs.
+Malin and Stokes were each awarded 30,300 shares of restricted common stock as part of their promotion.
+These shares vest ratably over a five-year period from the grant date. - (6) Amount represents bonuses paid in 2010 but related to services provided in 2009.
 Additionally, Named Executive Officers received the following restricted common stock awards on March 1, 2010.
-This award relates to services provided in 2009 and vests ratably over a three-year period for Ms. Shelley-Kessler and Messrs.
+This award relates to services provided in 2009 and vests ratably over a three-year period from the grant date for Ms. Shelley-Kessler and Messrs.
 Malin and Stokes.
 The shares granted to Ms. Simpson will vest ratably over a five-year period with the first date of vesting being December 31, 2010.